flutter/packages/packages/pigeon/README.md

 ### Steps

 1) Add Pigeon as a dev_dependency.
-1) Make a ".dart" file outside of your "lib" directory for defining the communication.
+1) Make a ".dart" file outside of your "lib" directory for defining the communication interface.
 1) Run pigeon on your ".dart" file to generate the required Dart and Objective-C code.
 1) Add the generated code to your `ios/Runner.xcworkspace` XCode project for compilation.
 1) Implement the generated iOS protocol for handling the calls on iOS, set it up as the handler for the messages.
 1) Call the generated Dart methods.

+### Rules for defining your communication interface

+1) The file should contain no methods or function definitions.
+1) Datatypes are defined as classes with fields of the supported datatypes (see the supported Datatypes section).
+1) Api's should be defined as an `abstract class` with either `HostApi()` or `FlutterApi()` as metadata.
+The former being for procedures that are defined on the host platform and the latter for procedures that are defined in Dart.
+1) Method declarations on the Api classes should have one argument and a return value whose types are defined in the file.

 ### Example